Historical timeline of St. Paul's

 1980 – St. Paul’s dedicates its new church and school building in Munster.

-1981 – St. Paul’s Lutheran School was moved to the Christian Life Center in Munster.
+1981 – St. Paul’s Lutheran School is moved to the Christian Life Center in Munster.

 1982 – St. Paul’s celebrates its 100th anniversary, using the theme “Praising God for St. Paul’s First Century”.
 Saturday night services are added to the worship schedule.

-1984 – The Rev. John W. Sattler was installed as the assistant pastor at St. Paul’s Evangelical Lutheran Church.
+1984 – The Rev. John W. Sattler is installed as the assistant pastor at St. Paul’s Evangelical Lutheran Church.

 1991 – The voters approve the establishment of Day Care and Pre-School ministries.